zara12138/inquisitive-backend-technical-test/README.md

 So now you can write your code in `task5.ts`, upload the exported CSV from the previous task to a S3 bucket we've created for you, the name of the bucket is `inquisitive-backend-developer-tests'`, you should upload the file under a folder with your name.

+Hint.
+You should use the `putObject` function from the AWS SDK.
+See https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#putObject-property

 ---

 ### Bouns Task